ceerik/Walking-AI/README.md

 # Walking-AI

-A program where an AI controls the movement of n-limbed star-shaped creatures to make them move as far across the screen as possible.
+A Java program where an AI controls the movement of n-limbed star-shaped creatures to make them move as far across the screen as possible.

 With a simple graphical representation using ch.aplu.turtle.